 Cord blood metabolic profile

 To correct for potential batch effects with the cord blood metabolomics analysis, linear regression models were applied and the residuals were used for further statistical analysis.
 Metabolites were standardised to average metabolite concentrations and standard deviation over all eight batches for statistical analysis.
-Metabolites were included in the analyses if 70% complete data.
+Metabolites were included in the analyses if if they had > 70% complete data.
 Cord blood biomarkers and metabolomic variables were assessed for normality and transformed appropriately.
 Variables were summarised using mean (SD) and median (IQR) where appropriate.

 Principal component analysis was undertaken for the metabolomic data only, to reduce the number of metabolites based on a series of uncorrelated linear combinations of variables containing the most variance.
 Following orthogonal rotation, metabolites with a loading ≥0.1 were considered to have a strong association with the cluster.